The mutation process on the ancestral line under selection: The type process on the ancestral line

 It is important to emphasise that the rates $q^{}_{A^N}(1,0)$ and $q^{}_{A^N}(0,1)$ are averaged over $\vec L^N$.
-And let us mention an alternative argument that leads to the mutation fluxes via the prospective view.
-Namely, conditional on $Y^N_\infty=k$, any of the $k$ unfit individuals turns into a fit one at rate $u^N\nu_0$, and then it is ancestor with the probability \eqref{good_ind_anc}; the latter automatically implies that the unfit predecessor is also ancestral.
+And let us mention an alternative argument that leads to the mutation fluxes via the forward view with an aspect of projection into the future.
+Namely, conditional on $Y^N_t=k$, any of the $k$ unfit individuals turns into a fit one at rate $u^N\nu_0$, and then it is ancestor with the probability \eqref{good_ind_anc}; the latter automatically implies that the unfit predecessor is also ancestral.
 We therefore get

 Likewise, with \eqref{bad_ind_anc} for deleterious mutations,